upperlinecode/intro-to-swift/day-7/stopwatch-extension.md

   <img src="images/embed-in-tab-bar-controller.png" height="400px" hspace="20">
   <img src="images/one-tab-view.png" height="400px" hspace="20">
 </p>
-Main.storyboard:
+- Main.storyboard will now show the tab view controller and the one scene that is connected to it.
 <p align="center">
   <img src="images/tab-bar-controller-one-scene.png" height="300px" hspace="20">
 </p>

+####Adding a Second Scene
-- In order to add another tab, go to the object library and search for view controller.
+- In order to add another tab, go to the object library and search for the view controller object.
 Drag the new view controller object onto your storyboard and arrange it next to the tab controller and the clock page.
 <p align="center">
   <img src="images/object-library-view-controller.png" height="200px" hspace="20">
   <img src="images/tab-bar-controller-two-scenes.png" height="400px" hspace="20">